How Golf Monthly Tests Products

 - Manufacturers can't pay for a good review – we tell it how we see it.

-- We will always endeavour to use the latest and best equipment to assess performance.
+- From the latest launch monitors to shot tracking technology, we will always endeavour to use the best technical equipment to assess performance.

 Who tests products for Golf Monthly?